 2017 _ 052 Urban Songline (Lusophonic Storyboard) | Latitude: 38.695936° N - 38.696177° N / Longitude: -9.193214° W - -9.193756° W - Museum of Art, Architecture and Technology (MAAT), Lisbon, Portugal

-The ceramic tiles of the facade of the newly constructed MAAT building in Lisbon played as an instrument with mallets to a score designed in collaboration with local musicians from Brazil, Mozambique, Cabo Verde, Guinea Bissau, India, Macau and Angola discussing the musical cross-cultural heritage within the Lusophonic sphere; the territories where Portuguese is spoken.
+The ceramic tiles of the facade of the newly constructed MAAT building in Lisbon played as an instrument with mallets to a score designed in collaboration with local musicians with roots from Mozambique, Cabo Verde, Guinea Bissau, India, Angola and Portugal discussing the musical cross-cultural heritage within the Lusophonic sphere; the territories where Portuguese is spoken.

 As this is the spot where the original Portuguese explorers set off to discover new cultures the building becomes an echo of the influences that were unveiled and included in Portugal’s rich musical history.
 The music designed in collaboration with Lusophonic musicians is performed live and directly on the tiles of the building’s facade creating a score to incorporate musical influences from Fado to Candomblé and Angolan and Mozambican musical themes to Cape Verdean timbres; a back and forth in musical space and time.